 Apply online for a history assistantship or an assistantship in another department.

-During each academic year, the Department of History has some funds that can be used to cover a waiver of tuition costs for selected graduate students.
+During each academic year, the Department of History has funds used to cover a waiver of tuition costs for graduate students.
 Graduate assistants receive tuition waivers automatically because of their contracts with the University.
-All other graduate students are encouraged to apply for a Graduate Tuition Waiver, which can cover up to maximum of 12 credit hours per semester.
+All other graduate students are encouraged to apply for a graduate tuition waiver, which can cover a maximum of 9 credit hours per semester.